KanupriyaGuha/KanupriyaGuha/README.md

 🎓 Master's in Data Science student at Rowan University
 💼 Analytical and results-driven data professional with 2 years of experience in SQL, Python, and Power BI

-I'm skilled at:
+I specialize in:
-- Building dashboards and visual analytics for business insights
+- Data modeling, dashboarding, and uncovering business insights
-- Writing clean, efficient Python, SQL, and JavaScript code
+- KPI design, A/B testing, and performance tracking
-- Designing data pipelines, ETL processes, and database systems
+- Translating complex datasets into actionable strategies across product and operations

-I believe in doing things creatively — not just efficiently, but meaningfully.
+I combine technical expertise with a strategic mindset to drive value through data.
+Passionate about solving problems and building creative solutions that matter.

 ---